Tunisian fundamentalists protest report on sexual equality

-BARDO, Tunisia (AP) — Thousands of Muslim fundamentalists have held an hours-long protest in front of the nation’s parliament to decry proposals in a government report on gender equality.
+BARDO, Tunisia (AP) — Thousands of Muslim fundamentalists protested Saturday in front of the nation’s parliament to decry proposals in a government report on gender equality that they claim are contrary to Islam.

-Thousands of men and veiled women marched Saturday under a blazing sun from Tunis to Bardo, outside the capital where the parliament is located, to protest the report by the Commission of Individual Liberties and Equality.
-The report, among other things, calls for legalizing homosexuality and making the sexes equal in regards to inheritance.
+Men and veiled women marched under a blazing sun from Tunis to Bardo, outside the capital where the parliament is located, to protest the report by the Commission of Individual Liberties and Equality.
+The report, among other things, calls for legalizing homosexuality and giving the sexes equal inheritance rights.

-Security was heavy during the protest, which remained calm despite the anger that the report has triggered.
-The protest was organized by the National Coordination for the Defense of the Quran, the Muslim holy book.
+Security was heavy during the protest, which remained calm despite the anger the report has triggered.
+The crowd, who came from towns around Tunisia, cried out “Allahu akbar (God is great)” as they marched.

-The commission was put in place a year ago by President Beji Caid Essebsi.
+The protest was organized by the National Coordination for the Defense of the Quran, the Constitution and Equitable Development.

 Most Read Nation & World Stories